 Best Choice: Bowflex SelectTech 552 Dumbbells (pictured above)

 Not only are these the #1 best-selling set on the market, but they’re also the #1 highest-rated by customers.
 Adjustable from 5 lbs up to 52.5 lbs, this sub-$300 set is high-quality, durable, and insanely easy to adjust.
 All you do is twist a dial and go.
-A few months ago, we did a thorough hands-on test on the six most popular sets of adjustable dumbbells, and the Bowflex SelectTech 552 was our favorite set.
+A few months ago, we did a thorough hands-on test on the six most popular sets of adjustable dumbbells for our Best Adjustable Dumbbell article, and the Bowflex SelectTech 552 was our favorite set.

 Did you know the pull-up is rated one of the best exercises of all time for both men and women?
 And guess what, this isn’t just great at sculpting a beautiful back and strong arms.
 Every big fitness company from Fitness Magazine to Men’s Fitness talks about how this seemingly simple movement has been found to strengthen the entire body through its raw bodyweight force.